Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 IT & Admin

-Exclaimer covers the mid-market IT checklist.
+Exclaimer covers the mid-size IT checklist.
 Azure AD, Okta, and Google Workspace directory sync handle provisioning and offboarding.
 Server-side injection ensures enforcement.

 RBAC separates IT governance from marketing campaign access.